How to install a cooktop

 Step 8: Install trim and removable pieces

 Tighten the screws from the clips and brackets to ensure a secure hold.
 If you’re adding trim, caulk the area.
 Following the instructions in your product manual, attach knobs, burner covers and grates to your cooktop.
+Keep your newly installed cooktop looking great by learning how to clean a glass stovetop.

 Electric or gas cooktop installation FAQs